Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 If the sitter doesn’t have a contract, you’ll need one drawn up to help protect yourself from any surprises later.
 You may be able to find one online, but your best bet is to speak to a lawyer.
 A standard employment contract won’t cover some things specific to pet sitting, like requirements regarding your pet’s schedule or special needs.
 You’ll also want to make sure your homeowners insurance is up to the task of helping to protect you in the event of a liability suit should your pet injure their sitter.

-Protect Your Pets With American Family Insurance
+Protect Your Pets with American Family Insurance

-Did you know you can add pet coverage to your homeowners insurance for up to $1,000 of coverage for veterinarian or final expenses for your fur baby?
+Did you know you can also add pet coverage to your homeowners insurance for up to $1,000 of coverage for veterinarian or final expenses for your fur baby?
 Connect with your American Family Insurance agent to customize your homeowners policy to fit your family’s needs.

 Leaving your pets behind can be difficult, but knowing you’ve got a professional pet sitter watching over them can help ease any worry.
 So take these steps and enjoy your time away knowing your pets are covered!